jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 digest (hash) for an entire RPKI object, thereby providing RDAP clients with an exact reference to the underlying RPKI object.
 This can help with analysis, research, and/or debugging.

-RRDP is intended as the long-term replacement for rsync in RPKI.
-For a CA that implements RRDP, the update notification file location is expected to be set in each X.509 resource certificate it issues ([@!RFC8182, section 3.2]).
+For a CA that implements RRDP [@!RFC8182], the update notification file location is expected to be set in each X.509 resource certificate it issues ([@!RFC8182, section 3.2]).
 Consequently, the "notificationUri" data should help inform about the RPKI repository and/or CA operated downstream from a registry by an organization with resources allocated by that registry.

 # Route Origin Authorization {#roa}